 Can Polydactyl Maine Coons Compete in Shows?

 Polydactyl Maine Coons might have an evolutionary advantage over other domestic cat species.
-Not only are they one of the largest domestic feline breeds, but about 40% of them also sport extra toes, which can help them to climb better than their normal-toed comrades, enabling them to be better hunters.
+The Maine Coon is one of the largest domestic feline breeds, and about 40% of them sport extra toes, which can help them climb better than their normal-toed comrades, enabling them to be better hunters.